grunwaldlab/krisp/README.md

 ### Example 4: Using `kstream` to extract kmers

 `kstream` is an extremely flexible and powerful tool for extracting and parsing kmers from an input fasta file or input stream of sequences.
-Some of the available options are listed below, but see the help menu for a complete list.
+Some available options are listed below, but see the help menu for a complete list.

 `--kmers` allows the user to specify the length (or lengths) or kmers to extract.

 `--disallow` allows the user to omit any kmers containing disallowed nucleotides.
 See `--allow` for its inverse.

 `--map-softmask` will map all masked nucleotides (lowercase characters) back to uppercase characters in all kmers.

 `--omit-softmask` will omit any kmer containing soft-masked nucleotides

 `--complements` will add the complementary kmers to the stream

 `--canonicals` will only print out the "canonical" kmers, e.g. those which come first alphabetically.

 `--sort` will sort the resulting stream